 A passphrase is a user-defined string at least eight characters long that is required to decrypt the dataset.
 A passphrase is a user-defined string of eight to 512 characters that is required to decrypt the dataset.
 The pbkdf2iters is the number of password-based key derivation function 2 (PBKDF2) iterations to use for reducing vulnerability to brute-force attacks.
 Users must enter a number greater than 100000.

-TrueNAS SCALE users should either replicate the dataset/Zvol without properties to disable encryption at the remote end or construct a special JSON manifest to unlock each child dataset/zvol with a unique key.
+TrueNAS users should either replicate the dataset/Zvol without properties to disable encryption at the remote end or construct a special JSON manifest to unlock each child dataset/zvol with a unique key.

 Replicate every encrypted dataset you want to replicate with properties.